stephenh/joist-java/docs/index.md

 Caveats
 -------

-* Annotation processing (e.g. bindgen) works best in Eclipse running in a 1.6 JVM--this is difficult developers on Mac OSX until the 64-bit Eclipse 1.5 ships
+* Annotation processing (e.g. bindgen) works best in Eclipse running in a 1.6 JVM.

+  Just using a JDK5 JVM for Eclipse with the JDK6 compiler option set is not enough--Eclipse itself needs the JVM it is running within to have the JDK6-only annotation processing APIs.

+  This is difficult developers on Mac OSX because Eclipse's SWT binaries are 32-bit but the Apple JDK6 is 64-bit.
+Mac OSX users will either have to find a 32-bit JDK6 to install or wait until the Eclipse 1.5 ships with 64-bit support.

+* The type-safe SQL DSL currently only handles a simple subset of SQL queries

 Source
 ------